canonical/vanilla-framework/templates/docs/patterns/logo-section/index.md

 In the case of logos, we recommend adjusting scale and position within the bounding box to ensure a well balanced result.

-The logo section ensures each logo matches the width of either one or two grid columns, depending on screen width.
+The logo section ensures each logo has the same height, and the width depends on the image aspect ratio.
-For this to work, the logo section needs to be placed inside a fixed width container.
-For example:

 - When you need to span the whole width of the grid, place the logo section within parent container with the class `.u-fixed-width`.
 (This class matches the overall fixed width of the grid, but doesn't create a css grid context for its children)